culler/chacha/README.rst

 will be created.
 The password will be visible until the decryption is finished, then erased.

-If you install this module with pip and have configured you path to make pip-installed scripts available, then the commands will simply be:
+If you install this module with pip and have configured your path to make your pip-installed scripts available, then the commands will simply be:

   ``% chacha-encrypt myfile``